Brass Threaded Insert Manufacturer, USA

 Q1: Can you make OEM custom threads brass inserts?

 Yes.
-We have manufacture non-standard threads for OEM clients.
-We need clear thread pitch and tolerance zone in the drawing.
+We manufacture non-standard threads for OEM clients across our entire range of Brass Products.
+We need a clear thread pitch and tolerance zone in the drawing.

 Q2: Can your inserts be plated after machining?